chuckstack/chuckstack.github.io/src-ls/stack-tools.md

 - [Zabbix (monitoring)](https://www.zabbix.com/): monitor resources and respond to events.
 - [Incus (virtualization)](https://linuxcontainers.org/incus/docs/main/): container and virtual machine (VM) tool to develop, test and deploy IT applications.
 - [iDempiere (ERP)](https://www.idempiere.org/): ERP for managing orders, inventory, invoices, payments, accounting and much of the data you need to execute operations in your organization.
+- [Mattermost](https://mattermost.com/): Open soruce collaboration tool (similar to slack and github discussions).
+It can be backed by PostgreSQL and run locally; therefore, it fits quite well in the chuck-stack.

 He are the tools we want to use more: